sejava-explorer/core-java-fundamentals/src/datatypesvariables/1-datatype-variables.md

 ## DATA TYPES ##

-Data type in any programming language represents the type of data/value a particular variable can hold in it.
+_Data type in any programming language represents the type of data/value a particular variable can hold in it._
 In Java, the data types are broadly classified as -
 -  Primitive
 -  Non-Primitive

-#### A. Primitive - Primitive datatype is further classified as -
+#### A. Primitive
+_Primitive datatype is further classified as_
 a.
 Numeric
   1. Integer
         - `byte`